-Article 59 (Handling of Reports)
+Article 59: Handling of Reports

-(1) The Commission may, upon receipt of a report, confirm the following details from the informant, complainant or whistle-blower:

-1. Matters necessary to specify the contents of the report such as the name, address and occupation of the informant, complainant or whistle-blower and the details and purport of his/her report; and

-2. Matters concerning whether the contents of the report fall under any subparagraph of Article 29 (2).

-(2) The Commission may ask any informant, complainant or whistle- blower to submit necessary materials within the scope of ascertaining the truth of the matters specified in paragraph (1).

-(3) If need arises for investigating a corruption case reported, the Commission shall refer it to the Board of Audit and Inspection, an investigative agency or an agency in charge of supervising the relevant public organization.
-In case such a supervisory agency is nonexistent, it refers to the public organization in itself (hereinafter, the "investigative organization").
-If the report contains a State secret, it shall be handled according to the Presidential Decree.

-(4) If a person suspected of committing corruption on which the Commission has received a report is a senior public official who falls under each of the following subparagraphs and if details on his/her suspected act of corruption are needed for an investigation for criminal punishment and an institution of public prosecution, the Commission shall file an accusation with the prosecution against him/her in its name:

-1. A public official with the rank of Vice Minister or higher;

-2. The Mayor of Capital Metropolitan City, Mayor of Metropolitan City or Provincial Governor;

-3. A police officer with the rank of superintendent general or higher;

-4. A judge or a public prosecutor;

-5. A military officer with the rank of general; and

-6. A National Assembly member.
+- (1) The Commission may, upon receipt of a report, confirm the following details from the informant, complainant or whistleblower: - 1.
+Matters necessary to specify the contents of the report such as the name, address and occupation of the informant, complainant or whistleblower and the details and purport of his/her report; and - 2.
+Matters concerning whether the contents of the report fall under any subparagraph of Article 29 (2). - (2) The Commission may ask any informant, complainant or whistleblower to submit necessary materials within the scope of ascertaining the truth of the matters specified in paragraph (1). - (3) If need arises for investigating a corruption case reported, the Commission shall refer it to the Board of Audit and Inspection, an investigative agency or an agency in charge of supervising the relevant public organization (hereinafter, the "investigative organization").
+If the report contains a State secret, it shall be handled according to the Presidential Decree. - (4) If a person suspected of committing corruption on which the Commission has received a report is a senior public official who falls under each of the following subparagraphs and if details on his/her suspected act of corruption are needed for an investigation for criminal punishment and an institution of public prosecution, the Commission shall file an accusation with the prosecution against him/her in its name: - 1.
+A public official with the rank of Vice Minister or higher; - 2.
+The Mayor of Capital Metropolitan City, Mayor of Metropolitan City or Provincial Governor; - 3.
+A police officer with the rank of superintendent general or higher; - 4.
+A judge or a public prosecutor; - 5.
+A military officer with the rank of general; and - 6.
+A National Assembly member.